lupyuen/lupyuen.github.io/src/rust.md

 riscv32imc-unknown-none-elf
 ```

-For embedded platforms we need to pick the targets that support `ELF`...
+For embedded platforms we pick the targets that support `ELF`...

 ```text
 riscv32i-unknown-none-elf